heather-tech/StoryStacker/README.md

 # StoryStacker

-StoryStacker is a user-friendly command-line interface (CLI) application that allows Book Club leaders to efficiently manage authors and books.
+StoryStacker is a user-friendly command-line interface (CLI) application that allows Book Club leaders to efficiently manage authors, books and genres.

 ## Installation